23 Feb 7 Things You Need to Know about Divorce in Florida

 3. Filing a Petition for Divorce in Florida

-In order for a legally begin a divorce in Florida, a spouse must file a “Petition for Dissolution of Marriage” in a county in which one or both of them live.
+In order for a legally begin a divorce in Florida, a spouse must file a “Petition for Dissolution of Marriage” (aka a regular Dissolution of Marriage”) in a county in which one or both of the spouses live.
 After the filing of the petition, the paperwork must be served to the other party.
 They have approximately 20 days to respond in which to respond.

 4. Dividing Assets

 Divorce laws in Florida state that each party can, for the most part, retain their own non-marital property as well as any debts they had before the marriage.
 These are referred to as “Pre-Marital Assets”.
 If couples are unable to agree on how marital assets and debts will be divided, the court will need to be involved in the performance of the equitable distribution.
 The court will try to divide assets fairly, factoring in each spouse’s economic circumstances and contributions made during the marriage.

 Florida courts will award alimony (spousal support) if they deem it “well-founded.”
 This is a fairly broad term and there isn’s a statute that specifically sets forth exactly how much one spouse must pay to the other based on certain factors.
 Instead, the courts, more generally, will use their discretion in considering one party’s need for alimony, the other party’s ability to pay alimony, the standard of living during the marriage, the marriage’s duration and the age and health of each partner.